Code-Triarii/ccse-ccsne-cks-cka-road-to-container-expert-trainings-security/README.md

 ![Ansible Badge](https://img.shields.io/badge/Ansible-E00?logo=ansible&logoColor=fff&style=flat)
 ![Python Badge](https://img.shields.io/badge/Python-3776AB?logo=python&logoColor=fff&style=flat)

+The main purpose of this repository is to be guiding for anyone interested in becoming a `CONTAINER SECURITY EXPERT` while learning all the bases from the container management perspective.

-This project serves as a preparation for the CCSE (Certified Container Security Expert) and CCSNE from Practical DevSecOps, CKS (Certified Kubernetes Security) from Linux foundation and overall to get a good understanding of container management principles, security risks and hardening techniques.
-For sure including sample exercises, explanations, tips and more 💪
+This project serves as a preparation for the `CCSE` (Certified Container Security Expert) and `CCSNE` from Practical DevSecOps and `CKS` (Certified Kubernetes Security) from Linux foundation and overall to get a good understanding of container management principles, security risks and hardening techniques.

+**What will you find here?**: Comprehensive coverage of container management and security strategies for container environments.
+For sure including sample environment preparations, sample exercises, explanations, tips and more 💪

+If you are learning about container security and willing the mentioned certifications, this is your place 🫶.

 [Report Bug](https://github.com/Code-Triarii/road-to-container-expert-trainings-security/issues) · [Request Feature](https://github.com/Code-Triarii/road-to-container-expert-trainings-security/issues)